DIRACGrid/DIRAC/README.rst

 For DIRAC server installation instructions, see the `web page <https://dirac.readthedocs.io/en/latest/AdministratorGuide/ServerInstallations/InstallingDiracServer.html>`__.

-DIRAC 7.3 adds support for Python 3 based clients and servers (which are production level from DIRAC 8.0).
+DIRAC 8.0 drops support for Python 2 based clients and servers.
-We recommend transitioning to Python 3 clients during using DIRAC 7.2 and Python 3 servers using DIRAC 7.3.

 There are three available options for installation: